Why editing is vital

 Over 200 people did not like your Facebook page – more than 200 people did.

 Of course, everyone will know what you mean if you use “over”.
 In fact, the AP Styleguide, which many journalists follow as the bible of style, announced a few years ago that “over” is now acceptable in place of “more than.”

 But if we’re being really nit-picky, using “more than” instead is still one little detail that will help your writing shine.

 Whenever you modify a noun with more than one word, you need a hyphen.
 Lots of people don’t follow this rule, so it’s a great way to show you actually walk the walk.

 That means you need a hyphen if you’re writing about full-time work.
 But you don’t need one if you’re working full time.

 Got it?
 The exception: no need to hyphenate modifiers that end in “ly”.
 Those are OK on their own.
 So your newly hired employee doesn’t need that hyphen.

 No matter how good of a writer you are, when you sit down to write a first draft, you have a tendency to spit out sentences in a certain way or use certain words.
 The more familiar you become with editing your own copy, the more quickly you should be able to pick up on your tells.
 Therefore, the more ruthless you can be to eliminate them from your writing.

-There’s a lot of positive feedback on my Testimonials page, so please take a look to see their comments.
-There are also reviews on Facebook, Yell, Yelp, Free Index and My Local Services.
+I have a lot of positive feedback on my Testimonials page, so please take a look to see their comments.
+I also have reviews on Facebook, Yell, Yelp, Free Index and My Local Services.
 I always do my best work when people really need me, so please take a look at the services I offer and get in touch!